thosgood/sga/README.md

 ### X. Cohomological dimension: first results

 ### XI.
-Comparison with classical cohomology: case of a smooth prescheme
+Comparison with classical cohomology: the case of a smooth prescheme

 ### XII.
 Base change theorem for a proper morphism